AllenNeuralDynamics/aind-file-standards/file_formats/fip.md

 ## Raw Data Format

-Following SciComp standards, FIP data from experiments should be saved to the "fib" (short for "fiber photometry") modality folder.
+Following SciComp standards, FIP data should be saved in their own folder named "fib" (short for "fiber photometry").
+Data from other modalities go in separate folders.

 ### File format